pharriso/k8s-workshop-deploy/README.md

 ## Rebuilding the container

 Edit Containerfile as needed.
-Rebuild:
+Rebuild has dependency on image in registry.redhat.io, so log into that registry first:

 ```
+podman login registry.redhat.io
 podman build -t quay.io/pharriso/k8s-workshop-install:<tag> -f Containerfile
 ```